 Pay Per Click on Google, Facebook, Bing, etc. can be great lead generators.
 Most self-serve platforms do require an initial amount of capital to learn what converts and what does not.
 However, when the campaign is running well, it can be a great ongoing investment.
-Pay per click can also be a great tool to learn which phrases resonate and convert the best.
-Knowing that information will tell you what terms you really should be ranking for so that the free organic traffic will work for you going forward.
+Pay per click for Med Spa marketing can be a great tool to learn which phrases resonate and convert the best.
+Knowing that information of conversions and phrases will tell you what terms really should be ranking for so that free organic traffic will work for you going forward.

-The one thing to keep in mind is medical terminology.
+The biggest thing to keep in mind is medical terminology.
 Most platforms do not allow before and after images, certain phrases like ‘needles’, ‘results’, or brand names.
-So as you create your campaigns, be sure to watch your wording inside the ads.
-This is also true with your landing pages of your website.
+So as you create your campaigns, be sure to watch the wording inside the ads.
+This is also true with the landing pages of your website.
 Sometimes you may be denied because of the landing page not having enough disclaimers or education around the products/services.

-Because of the many aspects and complexity of PPC, we do recommend you work with an agency for best results.
+Because of the many aspects and complexity of PPC, we strongly recommend you work with an agency for the best results.

 Social Media does not need to be a burden.
 If your Medical Spa Marketing does not have a dedicated person for social, or images, there are many ways to participate without taxing anyone.

-Make a Facebook Live video explaining a procedure, quick tour of the office or an FAQ about a new procedure.
+Make a Facebook Live video explaining a procedure, a quick tour of the office, or an FAQ about a new procedure.
 People love the intimate nature of these ‘unprofessional’ videos and they get great results.